To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Few vehicles plied the normally traffic-clogged roads of Lagos, sub-Saharan Africa’s most populous city.

 Riot police kept watch over chanting university students and separate clusters of thugs known as “area boys”.
-Children took over emptied thoroughfares as playgrounds, kicking soccer balls.

 In the capital, Abuja, traffic was a bit heavier, although many shops and stores were also closed.